-Romsey is a small market
+Romsey is a small market town

-8 miles (13 km) northwest of Southampton and 11 miles (18 km) southwest
+km) northwest of Southampton and 11 miles (18 km) southwest

 the River Test, which is famous for fly fishing, predominantly

 trout.
 It is one of the principal towns in the Test

 Valley Borough.
-A large Norman abbey dominates the
+A large Norman abbey dominates the centre

-soldier and statesman Lord Mountbatten of Burma, the 19th-century
+and statesman Lord Mountbatten of Burma, the 19th-century

 British prime minister Lord Palmerston, and the 17th-century

 philosopher and economist William Petty.
 Romsey is twinned

 with Paimpol in Brittany, France, and Battenberg, Germany.

 The name Romsey is believed